 - To avoid this fee, you need to make sure your payment is received by the bank by the due date.

 - It’s a good idea to set up a direct debit for your credit card payments.
 You can choose to direct debit the minimum payment, or the full amount.
 (You can still make extra payments on top of the direct debit if you want).

-- If you’re posting a cheque, or making an Internet Balance transfer from a non-Bank of New Zealand account, make sure you allow enough time for the bank to receive the payment (and for it to clear) before the due date.
+- If you’re making an internet balance transfer from a non-BNZ account, make sure you allow enough time for the bank to receive the payment (and for it to clear) before the due date.

 Cash advance fees